-Professor Wooders joined NYU Abu Dhabi in September 2016 as a Global Network Professor of Economics, and he is the Co-Director of the Center for Behavioral Institutional Design and Director of the Social Science Experimental Laboratory.
+Professor Wooders joined NYU Abu Dhabi in September 2016.
+He is the Co-Director of the Center for Behavioral Institutional Design and the Social Science Experimental Laboratory.
 He is a Fellow of the Econometric Society and an Economic Theory Fellow.
 In 2011 he joined the University of Technology Sydney as a Distinguish Research Professor to build a newly-established economics department.
 In the 2015 ERA (Excellence in Research Australia) rankings, Economics at UTS ranked second in Australia.
 While at UTS he led the establishment of a PhD program, based on best international practices, which admitted its first cohort of students in 2014.
 Professor Wooders founded the UTS Behavioural Laboratory.

 His research develops novel theory and combines it with data from the field and the laboratory to understand strategic behavior in games and markets.